bobbyhiddn/capacitor-asteroids/README.md

 To keep with the original Asteroids, the graphics are all generated from lines drawn on the screen instead of by loading assets.

+Currently has a ship flying around, looping on edge of screen, and showing thruster when accelerating.

 ## ToDo

 - [ ] Title screen